History of Gwynedd in the High Middle Ages: Dafydd II, the Buckler of Wales; 1240–1246

 Henry's army, deep behind enemy lines, was ill provisioned by sea with the road from Chester routinely raided by Welsh skirmishers.
 As the summer turned to fall, the war raged on ruthlessly.
 English forces sacked the Cistercian Monastery of Aberconwy (now Conwy Castle), almost directly opposite the Conwy River from Degannwy, and executed Welsh hostages, including the young son of Ednyfed Fychan.
 In retaliation, the Welsh hung and beheaded their captives.
 Irish mercenaries in Henry's service raided Ynys Mon destroying the harvest.
 By late October Henry retreated from Degannwy and returned to England, his campaign of 1245 a failure.
 But if Henry's campaign was a defeat, Dafydd's wasn't a clear victory either, as Henry left behind a new castle at Degannwy which was- for Dafydd- a 'throne in the eye' and a clear sign by Henry for the speedy renewal of the war at another time.

 Before the war could be renewed, Dafydd II died at his court in Aber, 25 February 1246, survived by his wife Princess Isabella, but no heirs to transmit his claim to.
 The question of whether or not Prince Dafydd II could have maintained his position indefinitely against Henry III will always be uncertain, according to Lloyd, but what can be said of the prince was that during his brief rule he "showed himself, in courage, prudence, and leadership, no unworthy son of the great Llywelyn."
-The chronicler mourned the loss of the buckler of Wales; and Dafydd Benfras set his harp to plaintive strains in honor of the fallen chief;
+The chronicler mourned the loss of the buckler of Wales; and Dafydd Benfras set his harp to plaintive strains in honour of the fallen chief;